sasa-misia/wav2flac-samples-converter/README.md

 PLEASE NOTE (2): you can decide if you want to remove your wav files or maintain them.
 - If you opt for the 1st option **YOUR OLD WAV SAMPLES WILL BE REMOVED DIRECTLY, WITHOUT PASSING FROM THE TRASH**!
-Anyway, this is not a problem, since flac is lossless and you can revert it to wav, without losing quality.
+Anyway, this is not a problem, since flac is lossless and you can revert them to wav, without losing quality.
 - If you opt for the 2nd option (default), then it will be created a new folder, called '_old_wav_check', and all your wav files of each subfolder will be moved there.
 As you can guess, you will end up with the same structure of before, but moved into '_old_wav_check' folder!
 It is just to avoid to delete wav files directly, and to let you check first (not recommended if you have a big collection of samples).